 The Licensee must follow all applicable portions of the Underground Facility Damage Prevention and Safety Act, Chapter 556, F.S.
 Tickets numbers shall be available for request until construction has been completed in the affected area.

-IX.
-RIGHT OF ENTRY
+X. RIGHT OF ENTRY

-A. Upon presentation of credentials or other documents as may be required by law, the Licensee shall allow authorized representatives of the Department or other agencies with jurisdiction over a portion of a Certified Facility:
+A. Upon presentation of credentials or other documents as may be required by law, the Licensee shall allow authorized representatives of the Department or other agencies with jurisdiction over a portion of a Certified Facility, any authorized off-site mitigation/compensation area or Associated facility:

 1. At reasonable times, to enter upon the Certified Facility in order to monitor activities within their respective jurisdictions for purposes of assessing compliance with this certification; or